Fixing inline-script CSP errors¶

 Related¶

-- Security headers reference — full list of headers Barbacana injects and how presets work.
+- Security headers reference — full list of headers Barbacana injects and how to override values.

 - Protection catalog — every